Will Levis: 2024 season

 Levis became the Titans' starting quarterback in 2024 following the departures of Tannehill and Willis, with newly signed Mason Rudolph named as backup.
 Levis began the season with a rocky start, going 1–4 during his first five games while completing 86 of 125 passes for 699 yards, five touchdowns, and seven interceptions.
-Levis led the league in total turnovers during this period, including one that notably went viral of Levis on his knees with his hands on his head after throwing an interception that blew a fourth quarter lead against the Chicago Bears in their season opener.
+Levis led the league in total turnovers during this period, including one that notably went viral of Levis on his knees with his hands on his head after throwing an interception that blew a fourth quarter lead against the Chicago Bears in the season opener.

-During the Titans' 31–12 victory over the Miami Dolphins on September 30, Levis injured his AC joint after diving on a third down and was relieved by Rudolph.
-Although Levis was cleared after a bye week and played in the Week 6 20–17 loss to the Indianapolis Colts, he was sidelined again for the next three games after re-aggravating the injury.
+During a Week 4 31–12 victory over the Miami Dolphins, Levis injured his AC joint after diving on a third down and was relieved by Rudolph.
+Although Levis was cleared after a Week 5 bye and played in the Week 6 20–17 loss to the Indianapolis Colts, he was sidelined again for the next three games after re-aggravating the injury.

 Levis returned from injury in Week 10 against the Los Angeles Chargers.
 He had a stronger showing in the next game against the Minnesota Vikings, throwing for 295 yards, an interception, and a career high 98-yard touchdown to Nick Westbrook-Ikhine during the 23–13 loss.
 The touchdown pass tied the franchise record for longest passing touchdown.
 Levis' improvement continued the following week, leading the Titans to a 32–27 upset road victory over the rival Houston Texans, completing 18 of 24 passes for 278 yards, two touchdowns, and an interception.

-During Week 13 against the Washington Commanders, Levis completed 18-of-37 passes for 212 yards, two touchdowns, and no turnovers, a mixed performance on a harsh 42–19 road loss that was marked by team fumbles and a 28–0 deficit in the first half.
+During Week 13 against the Washington Commanders, Levis completed 18-of-37 passes for 212 yards, two touchdowns, and no turnovers, a mixed performance on a 42–19 road loss that was marked by team fumbles and a 28–0 first half deficit.
 The Titans' woes continued with a 10–6 loss to the Jacksonville Jaguars in the next game, the first game of the season where the Titans were unable to score a touchdown and culminated the following week against the Cincinnati Bengals.
 Against the Bengals, Levis completed eight of 12 passes for 89 yards and three interceptions, ultimately leading to a replacement by Rudolph in the third quarter of the 37–27 loss.
+Levis was subsequently benched the next two games, but alternated with Rudolph in the season finale against the Texans, completing nine of 17 passes for 175 yards and a touchdown during the 23–14 loss.

-Levis was subsequently benched the next two games, but alternated with Rudolph in the season finale against the Texans, completing nine of 17 passes for 175 yards and a touchdown.
 Levis finished his second professional season with 2,091 passing yards, 13 touchdowns, and 12 interceptions for an 81.4 passer rating in 12 games and starts.